tmlittau/QuASAr_slim/docs/README.md

     --out plots/disjoint_sanity.png
 ```

-The disjoint runner enforces a minimum tail depth of 64 layers per block via
+The disjoint runner enforces a minimum tail depth of 256 layers per block via
 `--min-tail-depth` so that shallow tails do not skew runtime comparisons.
 Lower
 this value if you intentionally want to profile smaller, faster circuits.

 Key options:

 - `--prep` selects the per-block preparation routine (`ghz`, `w`, or `mixed` to
   alternate them).
+The CLI now defaults to `w` so you get W-state blocks out of
+  the box.
-- `--tail-kind` chooses the tail circuit (`clifford`, `diag`, `mixed`, or
+- `--tail-kind` chooses the tail circuit (`clifford`, `diag`, `random`, `mixed`,
-  `none`).
-The default `mixed` alternates Clifford layers with random diagonal
+  or `none`).
+The default `mixed` cycles through Clifford, diagonal, and random
-  rotations so you capture the mixed Clifford + rotation-tail experiment.
+  layers so you capture a broader variety of post-preparation behaviour.
 - `--tail-depth`, `--min-tail-depth`, `--angle-scale`, `--sparsity`, and `--bandwidth` refine the
-  diagonal tail shape when present.
-The default minimum tail depth of 64 layers
+  diagonal or random tail shape when present.
+The default minimum tail depth of
-  keeps disjoint circuits deep enough for fair runtime comparisons.
+  256 layers keeps disjoint circuits deep enough for fair runtime comparisons.
 - `--timeout` mirrors the hybrid workflow and stops the suite if it runs longer
   than the configured limit.
 - As with the hybrid workflow, planner and baseline tuning flags are passed